tc39/proposal-partial-application/README.md

 ```

 By having ordinal placeholder arguments independent of the ordering for non-ordinal placeholder arguments, we
-avoid refactoring hazards due to inserting a new ordinal placeholder into an existing partial application:
+avoid refactoring hazards due to the insertion a new ordinal placeholder into an existing partial application:

 ```js
   // NOTE: